 We offer discounts and other financial assistance for medically necessary services.
-To be eligible for this assistance, you must submit the necessary documents and meet established qualifications.
+To be eligible for this assistance, please submit the necessary documents showing you meet the established qualifications.

 Whether you come to our facility for medical care or to have a test or other procedures done, your rights as a patient must be respected.